 You see, I grew up in a family filled with strong, loud, passionate women that LOVE jewellery.
 In fact, I used to spend hours in jewellery shops in Fiji with my mother trying on jewellery and talking to shop owners about when new stock would arrive.
 Hearing the farmers’ stories about women running their own pearl farms and taking control of their lives really inspired me.
 I felt like a huge fire was lit inside of me.
 It reminded me of my conversations with my grandmother.
 She was a solo mum that struggled to raise seven kids.
 Every time we were together she would encourage me to work hard and become financially independent, to use my voice and to give back to the community.
 It was so clear I had found something I believed in.
 That was nine years ago.

 When I first started Shahana Pearls (my former brand) it was a side hustle.
 It really didn’t have a strong meaning behind it.
 However, over the years as I've built the brand, that meaning has further developed and is now the reason why I get up in the morning.
-My vision isn’t just about creating jewellery that inspires confidence and authenticity.
+My vision isn’t just about creating jewellery that inspires confidence and expressing one's individuality.
 It’s so much more.
 It’s about helping women become financially independent so they can improve their lives and their families lives.
 My jewellery allows me to help these women.

 How do i do this?